axibase/atsd/integration/odbc/README.md

   ![](./images/easysoft_activate_5.png)

-* Also a window with the new license will be displayed in the License Manager
+* Also a window with the new license is displayed in the License Manager

   ![](./images/easysoft_activate_6.png)